 Historic Collaboration Between Independent and Public Higher Education Sectors and the State Education Department

-ALBANY, N.Y.
-(May 15, 2023) – Today, Governor Kathy Hochul signed legislation that will help address New York’s nursing shortage and allow nursing programs to provide up to one-third of a student’s clinical work in a high-tech simulation environment.
-(S.447C (Stavisky) / A.3706A (Lupardo)).
+ALBANY, NY (March 27, 2023) – The New York State Senate and Assembly have passed legislation that will help address New York’s nursing shortage.
+S.447C (Stavisky) / A.3706A (Lupardo) will permit nursing programs to provide up to one-third of a student’s clinical work in a high-tech simulation environment.

 New York is projected to face a shortage of almost 40,000 nurses by 2030.
 Nursing programs across New York are ready to educate the next generation of nurses to resolve this shortage, but they face a major obstacle: a lack of quality clinical placements in hospital settings that nurses must complete before receiving their license.
-Without enough high-quality clinical placements, nursing programs across the state cannot meet the state’s nursing needs.
+These programs are turning away qualified applicants because of the shortage of clinical training placements.
+Without enough high-quality clinical placements, nursing programs across the state cannot expand to meet the demand from prospective students to fill the state’s nursing needs.

-Permitting the use of simulation-based clinical education for one-third of clinical hours will enable nursing students to receive the training they need and allow nursing programs to expand to meet demand.
+Permitting nursing programs to utilize simulation-based clinical education for one-third of clinical hours will enable nursing students to receive the training they need and nursing programs to expand to meet demand.

-The Commission on Independent Colleges and Universities (CICU) represents New York’s 100+ independent colleges and universities.
-Working in close partnership with the City University of New York (CUNY), the State University of New York (SUNY), the NYS Legislature and the New York State Education Department (NYSED), CICU led the charge for drafting of this critical legislation.
+The Commission on Independent Colleges and Universities (CICU), which represents New York’s 100+ private, nonprofit colleges and universities, the City University of New York (CUNY), and the State University of New York (SUNY) worked in partnership with the NYS Legislature and the New York State Education Department (NYSED) to draft this critical legislation.

-Simulated clinical settings feature realistic cases in which students must deliver healthcare to a simulated patient, reacting to the same data they will use as professionals.
-Overseen by NYSED, these simulated scenarios expose students to the realities of healthcare while enriching their learning experience through controlled environments.
+Overseen by NYSED to ensure standards of high-quality simulation are maintained, simulated clinical settings feature realistic cases in which students must deliver healthcare to a simulated patient, reacting to the same data that they will use as professionals.
+Often, these scenarios expose students to cases and situations they may not otherwise experience in a clinical environment.

-A recent study by the National Council of State Boards of Nursing showed the substitution of clinical simulation for up to 50 percent of traditional clinical experience is an effective model for ensuring nursing students are fully prepared to enter their profession.
+A national study by the National Council of State Boards of Nursing showed that the substitution of clinical simulation for up to 50 percent of traditional clinical experiences was an effective model that ensured nursing students were fully prepared to enter their profession.
 Thirty-one states currently provide some level of simulated clinical training for nursing students, leveraging technology to provide hands-on learning in a safe environment while prioritizing patient safety.
-With this legislation, New York is proud to join them.
+New York has joined them and not a moment too late.